-- \ All of the facilities will further strain their HVAC systems when the temperature rises and there are more warmer days.
+- All of the facilities will further strain their HVAC systems when the temperature rises and there are more warmer days.
 This will result in further electricity consumption and fossil fuel use which further contributes to climate change.
-To address this cyclical pattern, the government should encourage the facilities to install and make use of other power sources such as photovoltaic (PV) cells (solar energy) or wind turbines (wind energy).
-The government of Jamaica has made some steps in this regard on a national level with the construction of wind farms and through other mechanisms.
-However, on a facility level, the government could encourage the use of alternative energy through tax breaks on the purchase of the PV units or through other incentives. - \ Some roadways in Jamaica date back several decades and are not built with proper drainage or even to current design code.
+To address this cyclical pattern, the government could encourage the facilities to install and make use of other power sources such as photovoltaic (PV) cells (solar energy) or wind turbines (wind energy).
+The government of Jamaica has made some steps in this regard on a national level with the construction of wind farms and through other mechanisms. - Some roadways in Jamaica date back several decades and are not built with proper drainage or even to current design code.
 Some roads which are valuable connecting roads between facilities are former river beds and are always scoured in heavy rainfall.
 On a national level, the government needs to re-examine its road network and make dramatic improvements to stormwater drainage and road height, so as to decrease vulnerability to SLR storm surge and more dramatic rainfall events.
 Staff, tourists and all persons using the facility rely on road use to access the transport facilities and the vulnerability of these access roads are directly related to the vulnerability of the facilities themselves.